codefriar/ApexKit/docs/RestLibApiCall.md

 ### `methodValue`

-stores the httpverb defined in the enum
+stores the http verb defined in the enum

 #### Signature